Missouri faces deadline to decide if its only abortion clinic can stay open

 A doctor at the St Louis clinic this week told CBS News that the clinic will no longer follow the state’s requirement to conduct a second pelvic exam on women seeking abortions, defying what the staff views as an “unethical” and medically irrelevant mandate.

-Court document show that Missouri health officials declined to renew the clinic’s license to perform abortions because they were unable to interview seven of its physicians over “potential deficient practices.”
+Court documents show that Missouri health officials declined to renew the clinic’s license to perform abortions because they were unable to interview seven of its physicians over “potential deficient practices.”

+(This story has been refiled to fix typo in “court documents” in last paragraph)

 Reporting by Gabriella Borter in New York; Editing by Scott Malone and Sonya Hepinstall